Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Fixed several errors regarding hook providers (#1095, #1096, #1097, #1100, #1101, #1102).
 * Added missing relationship editing templates if `generateSeparateAdminTemplates` is activated (#1099).
 * Updated sorting classes for Zikula 2.0.1.
+* Fixed route parameters for history and diff views of entities with unique slugs.
 * For more details see [closed tickets on GitHub](https://github.com/Guite/MostGenerator/issues?q=milestone%3A1.0.1).

 ## ModuleStudio 1.0.0 (July 31, 2017)